 The lens is quite large for a little camera like the Sony Alpha 7 and I prefer to use a L-bracket with it but it is quite possible to use it without.
 The weight is centered in the middle of the lens which is good for balance.

-The front lens is a bit recessed and well protected even without the massive made-from-metal lens hood.
-Because the lens is very sensitive to flare the lens hood is recommended none the less.
+The front lens is well protected even without the massive made from metal lens hood but because the lens is very sensitive to flare to lens hood is recommended.